ThinkBigAnalytics/scalding-workshop/Workshop.md

 If you have *Pig* installed, you can run this script (from this directory) with the following command:

 	pig -x local scripts/StockAverages3.pig

+### Further Exploration

+Try these additional "mini-exercises" to learn more.

+#### Project Other Averages

+Try projecting averages for one or more other fields.

+#### Pig

+If you have Pig installed, try the Pig script.
+Compare the performance of the Pig vs. Scalding script, but keep in mind that because we're running in local mode, the performance comparison won't mean as much as when you run in a Hadoop cluster.

+#### Hive

+If you have Hive installed, try the Hive query shown above.
+You'll need to create a table that uses the data files first.
+Compare the performance of the Hive vs. Scalding script, keeping in mind the caveats mentioned for Pig.

+## Joins

+Let's join stocks and dividend data.
+To join two data sources, you set up to pipe assemblies and use one of the join operations.

+`scripts/StocksDividendsJoin4` performs an *inner join* of stock and dividend records.
+Let's invoke for Apple data (yes, although Apple only recently announced that it would pay a dividend, Apple paid dividends back in the late 80s and early 90s.):

+	./run.rb scripts/StocksDividendsJoin4.scala \
+	  --stocks data/stocks/AAPL.csv \
+	  --dividends data/dividends/AAPL.csv \
+	  --output output/AAPL-stocks-dividends-join.txt

+Note that we need to input sources, we use flags `--stocks` and `--dividends` for them.

+### Further Exploration

+Try these additional "mini-exercises" to learn more.

+#### Left Outer Join

+Change `joinWithSmaller` to `leftJoinWithSmaller` to perform a left-outer join.
+(Also change the output file name to something else).
+You have to scroll a ways into file to find dividends.
+See also the next mini-exercise.

+#### Filtering

+Sometimes you want to filter records, say to limit the output.
+Add the following filter clause to limit the records to 1988:

+	.filter('symd){ ymd: String => ymd.startsWith("1988")}

+Try moving it to different positions in the pipe assembly and see if the execution times change.
+However, the data set is small enough that you might not notice a difference.

+# Using Scalding with Hadoop

+If you copy `data` to HDFS under your HDFS home directory:

+	hadoop fs -cp data data

+Then you can using the `scripts/scald.rb` script in the Scalding distribution to run any of our scripts as Hadoop jobs.
+For example, using the `StocksDividendsJoin4` exercise:

+	cd $SCALDING_HOME
+	scripts/scald.rb --host your_hadoop_host \
+		../scalding-workshop/scripts/StocksDividendsJoin4.scala \
+		--stocks data/stocks --dividends data/dividends \
+		--output AAPL_stocks_divs

+On my laptop, I use `localhost` for `your_hadoop_host`.

 # Conclusions